-We require a signed catering agreement and a $500 non-refundable payment to hold your date.
+We require a signed catering agreement, a credit card authorization, and a $1,000 payment to hold your date.

 Generally, there are three payments due:

-• Final payment is due with your guest count guarantee, six business days prior to your event •
+• Final payment is due with your guest count guarantee, 10 days prior to your event •

 We prefer cash or check to keep prices down, but we accept all major credit cards.

-Your guarantee is due by 3:00 p.m. six business days prior to your event.
-After this time, you may not reduce your guest count, and increases may be subject to a modest surcharge to cover associated costs.
+Your guarantee is due by 3:00 p.m.
+10 days prior to your event.
+After this time, you may not reduce your guest count, and increases may are subject to surcharges to cover associated costs.